 We're watching the Marvel movies in order for a series of regular features.
-Check out our previous pieces on Iron Man, The Incredible Hulk, Iron Man 2, Thor and Captain America: The First Avenger, and The Avengers.
+Check out our previous pieces on Iron Man, The Incredible Hulk, Iron Man 2, Thor, Captain America: The First Avenger, and The Avengers.
 Today, it's Iron Man 3's turn.
 Coming soon: Thor: The Dark World (uh-oh).

 How do you top The Avengers?
 In 2012, the MCU seemed like it reached the highest point possible and told a tale that couldn’t be topped.
 Marvel succeeded in showing the world that it could string together characters from several different films to tell one epic adventure.